Texas rabbi: Captor grew "belligerent" late in standoff

 “In the last hour of our hostage crisis, the gunman became increasingly belligerent and threatening,” Cytron-Walker said in a statement.
 “Without the instruction we received, we would not have been prepared to act and flee when the situation presented itself.”

-Akram could be heard ranting on a Facebook livestream of the services and demanding the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida who was convicted of trying to kill U.S. Army officers in Afghanistan.
+Akram could be heard for a time ranting on a Facebook livestream of the services and demanding the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida who was convicted of trying to kill U.S. Army officers in Afghanistan.

+Video of the standoff’s end from Dallas TV station WFAA showed people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later before he turned around and closed it.
+Moments later, several shots and then an explosion could be heard.

 Speaking to reporters in Philadelphia on Sunday, Biden said Akram allegedly purchased a weapon on the streets.